bmth-arg-wiki/bmth-arg-wiki.github.io/pages/website/website.md

 The emulator contains several games from the world of Post Human!

-{% assign page_links = '/pages/website/emulator, /pages/website/emulator-screamstar, /pages/website/emulator-escape, /pages/website/m8mobile' | split: ", " %}
+{% assign page_links = '/pages/website/emulator, /pages/website/emulator-screamstar, /pages/website/emulator-escape, /pages/website/emulator-m8mobile, /pages/website/emulator-worm' | split: ", " %}
+{% include page-card-gallery.html links=page_links %}

+***

+## M8 Dress-Up Game

+Dress up [M8](../m8) in a little game!
+Click the message next to M8 on the website to open the post-it note.
+This has a logo of her face you can click to open the game.

+{% assign page_links = '/pages/website/dressup_m8' | split: ", " %}
 {% include page-card-gallery.html links=page_links %}

 ***